TykTechnologies/tyk-docs-hugo/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## How do we support minor releases?

-We only patch our minor releases (4.1.
+We only patch minor releases (4.1.
 4.2, 4.3, etc) until the next minor is out.

 ### Example for release 4
- - Our next LTS patch release will be 4.0.3, and a minor release (4.1) will have all of the 4.0.3 patches
+ - Tyk's next LTS patch release will be 4.0.3, and a minor release (4.1) will have all of the 4.0.3 patches
- - The following LTS patch release will be 4.0.4 and our minor release 4.1 will be patched, becoming 4.1.1
+ - The following LTS patch release will be 4.0.4 and the minor release 4.1 will be patched, becoming 4.1.1
- - The following LTS patch will be 4.0.5 and our minor release 4.1.1 will be patched, becoming 4.1.2
+ - The following LTS patch will be 4.0.5 and the minor release 4.1.1 will be patched, becoming 4.1.2
  - The following LTS patch will be 4.0.6 and a new minor release (4.2) will have all of the 4.0.6 patches
  - At this point we stop supporting minor release 4.1 and only patch 4.2
- - This schedule is repeated until our next LTS release
+ - This schedule is repeated until the next LTS release